-The Company engaged Roche Ltd. to perform an environmental scoping study ("ESS").
-The objectives of the ESS are to identify early on, key environmental and socio-economic issues, constraints and opportunities for the development of the project.
-This will further advance the project by providing valuable data and analyses so that the Company can develop the project to the next stage.
+The objectives of the ESS were to identify early on, key environmental and socio-economic issues, constraints and opportunities for the development of the project.
 The report from Roche Ltd. is an internal document for management and was delivered in May 2011.
 A transportation study has also been commissioned.